IT’s BRITTANY BITCH! (The original…)

 Brittany took over Philly by storm, performing, hosting, and producing events at every venue in town-both gay and straight-and landed shows in Atlantic City, Asbury Park, New York City, and beyond.

 Brittany was a club kid staple at NYC’s Kurfew, while Atlantic City Weekly named her, “Casinoville’s favorite drag queen”, and her show at Studio Six was always listed in the “Top 7 Things to Do in A.C.”-especially after winning the coveted Miss’D America Crown.

 In 1998, Brittany was hired by DennioProductions as a permanent performer and host at Shampoo Nightclub-her First Friday’s Drag Mafia show remains a part of drag history as Philadelphia’s most attended drag show EVER and lasted close to a decade.

-Brittany is still at the top of her game, producing CITY WIDE events for various charity groups and has been awarded the Community Hero Award from the DVLF, with the largest amount of nominations in DVLF history.
+Brittany is still at the top of her game, producing CITY WIDE events for venues all over the tri-state area and various charity groups.

 Philly’s Drag Legend Continues